steven-ryan/ap-csp_25-26/docs/weeks/week-8/this-week.md

 ## Home work
-- Do the algorithms and programming quiz  p236-249 (Chapter 4 - Big Idea 3)
+- Do the algorithms and programming quiz  p236-249 (Chapter 4 - Big Idea 3) - Questions part 1
-- Read Barrons - Chapter 4 Big Idea 3 - Algorithms and programming part 2: p260  - 275 (following the examples)